foxbunny/slidemark/README.md

 Explain why this slide is so awesome.
 ```

-After the presenter notes, we can add another `~~~~` line to specify the slide
-style.
-Slide style is just a single line that represents the class name for the
-slide:
+### Style

+Slides can be given additional class names.
+In the following example, the slide
+uses a `special` class.
+This class can be included in the theme Stylus file to
+modify the appearance of the slide.

 ```markdown
 This is my slide